 The following activities are illegal in Area A, which includes portions of Maricopa and Pinal Counties during days when HPAs have been called for particulate matter:

 - Use of an off-highway vehicle (including an all-terrain vehicle or an off-road recreation motor vehicle) on an unpaved surface that is not a public or private road, street, or easement - except at designated locations and events where dust controls are in place.

 - City, town, and county employees and contractors are prohibited from operating leaf blowers, except in vacuum mode, on days when a high pollution advisory has been issued.
 Residents and private contractors within the area are discouraged from using blowers on HPA days as well.

 - Residential wood burning, except in U.S. Environmental Protection Agency-approved woodstoves and fireplace inserts or if it is the sole source of heat.

 - Recreational outdoor fires except fires used for cooking food or providing warmth for human beings.

 Pima County provides forecasts and issues advisories in the Tucson area.
 Pinal County's Department of Environmental Quality provides air quality information for Pinal County.

 Valley Metro provides email notices for high pollution advisories, and other news and information related to transit options in the valley.
 You can receive these messages by subscribing to Valley Metro Email Notices .
-Valley Metro's Rideshare program is now Share the Ride which is a matching system allowing commuters to find carpooling partners or bus and light rail options.

 For more information, please contact ADEQ's Forecasting and High Pollution Advisories staff.